Documentation

 How to approve YouTube channels for your child

-Control which YouTube channels your child can watch by building an approved whitelist.
+Control which YouTube channels your child can watch by building an approved channel list.

 How does WhitelistVideo channel approval work?

-• Whitelisted channels: Your child can watch any video from these channels
+• Approved channels: Your child can watch any video from these channels

-• Non-whitelisted channels: Videos are blocked with a friendly message
+• Non-approved channels: Videos are blocked with a friendly message

-• Mixed results: Search results show all videos, but only whitelisted ones play
+• Mixed results: Search results show all videos, but only approved ones play

-Protection Required: To manage whitelist channels, you need to enable protection first.
-Use the slider to select Manual (SAFE) or AI Shield (SECURE) mode.
+Protection Required: To manage approved channels, you need to enable protection first.
+Tap the Protection Level card on your dashboard and select Whitelist Only or Auto-pilot.

 Before you can add channels, make sure protection is enabled: